Soil Vapour Extraction

 Vacuum Liquid Recovery

 Vacuum-Enhanced Liquid Recovery (IEG VLR) process is an innovative technology underpinned by a detailed knowledge of how hydrocarbons actually behave in the subsurface.
-Using IEG VLR maximum recovery of free-phase product floating on top of the groundwater can be achieved quickly and cost effectively using a specially adapted well screened above the groundwater surface combined with one of several possible hydrocarbon recovery system
+Using IEG VLR maximum recovery of free-phase product floating on top of the groundwater can be achieved quickly and cost effectively using a specially adapted well that is screened above the groundwater surface combined with one of several possible hydrocarbon phase recovery system.

 - Free product recovery efficiency is greatly increased.